mikebrady/nqptp/README.md

 # NQPTP – Not Quite PTP
-`nqptp` is a daemon that monitors timing data from any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 32 – it sees on ports 319 and 320.
+`nqptp` is a daemon that monitors timing data from any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 64 – it sees on ports 319 and 320.
 It maintains records for each clock, identified by Clock ID and IP.

+It is a companion application to [Shairport Sync](https://github.com/mikebrady/shairport-sync) and provides timing information for AirPlay 2 operation.

 A _timing peer list_ can be sent to `nqptp` over port 9000.
 The list consists of the letter `T` followed by a space-separated list of the IP numbers of the timing peers.
 The list replaces any existing timing peer list.